rijksuniversiteit-groningen/b2-AssessmentTools/README.md

 ## Release Notes

+### 3000.180316
+(This is a pre-release)
+- case 242572 Optimize spacing in grading
+- Use default max points of 1 when switching back from an essay assignment with sub items to a regular one
+- Fix configuring max points essay assignment on an essay assignment without sub items

 ### 3000.180314
 (This is a pre-release)
 - Print annotated feedback in submissions print of an essay assignment